Johnny Lawrence (character): Season 6

 During the tournament, Miyagi-Do has difficulty with the other skilled dojos, particularly Kreese's dojo with Kwon Jae Sung as boy's captain and Tory as their girl's captain.
-Johnny also makes a rivaling with Sensei Wolf, sensei and owner of the Hong Kong based Iron Dragons, also is three-time Sekai Taikai winning and is the youngest fighter to win the Sekai Taikai.
+Johnny also makes a rivaling with Feng Xiao, aka Sensei Wolf, sensei and owner of the Hong Kong based Iron Dragons, also is three-time Sekai Taikai winning and is the youngest fighter to win the Sekai Taikai.
 When Daniel is kidnapped by Wolf and Silver's goons, Johnny is forced to train the entire dojo himself, causing his students, particularly Miguel and Sam, to grow upset with him.
 Complications grow further when Johnny learns that Carmen has had complications with her pregnancy, causing him and Miguel to fly back to the Valley.
 Upon arriving, they learn she had an emergency Cervical cerclage, but was resolved successfully, but take the opportunity to bring Kenny back as a replacement for Devon, who confesses she sabotaged Kenny during capture the flag by putting Mitch's laxatives in his water.
 When they return, they discover Silver is back as the Iron Dragons's businessperson.
-As the tournament progresses, Miyagi-Do successfully defeats Cobra Kai to earn a spot in the semifinals; however, it was discovered that one of the finalist dojos, Tiger Strike dojo, cheated by using drugs, thus removing them from the tournament and putting Cobra Kai back in.
+As the tournament progresses, Miyagi-Do defeats Cobra Kai to earn a spot in the semifinals; however, it was discovered that one of the finalist dojos, Tiger Strike dojo, cheated by using drugs, thus removing them from the tournament and putting Cobra Kai back in.
 In the semi finals, after Kwon and Iron Dragons girl captain, Zara Malik, qualify to the finals, Robby faces off against Iron Dragons male captain, Axel Kovacevic, during the match, Robby is unsuccessful in landing a point on Axel.
 Kwon takes the opportunity to elbow him in the ribs, causing an argument to break out.
 At the same time, Gunther, the head of the Sekai Taikai, is knocked out by the Tiger Strike senseis, leading to a massive karate brawl between all the Sekai Taikai dojos.
 During the chaos, Kreese searches for Silver to kill him, only to drop his eunjangdo on the way, giving Silver an upper hand.
 Before Silver can deal a killing blow, Johnny steps in to save Kreese.
 Things come to a halt when Kwon finds Kreese's eunjangdo, and accidentally impales himself with it in an attempt to kill Axel, thus killing himself in the process.